Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Multiplier bias and uniqueness of an equilibrium for jointly convex games

+\end{itemize} or equivalently $($under $C^1$-regularity of the objectives$)$: \begin{itemize} \item[\bf (ii)] the inequality holds for all $y \in \C{C}.$ \end{itemize} \end{definition} \begin{remark} For simplicity we have implicitly assumed that $\C{C} \subset X^\ad$, otherwise we need to replace $\C{C}$ with $X^\ad \cap \C{C}$ in the theorem above. \end{remark} Obviously variational equilibria are Nash equilibria.
+The converse is not true and there are multiple examples in the literature showing this fact, see for instance \cite{facchinei_generalized_2007,harker_generalized_1991}.

-The previous sections focused on existence.
-In many applications, however, the set of equilibria is large and may contain continua of points, as in \cref{two_comp}.
-This section revisits Rosen’s diagonal strict convexity condition in our Banach space setting.
+In many applications, the set of equilibria of a GNEP is large and may contain continua of points \cite{facchinei_generalized_2007}.
+We want to end this section by extending Rosen’s diagonal strict convexity condition to our Banach space setting for jointly convex games.
 The main message is twofold: (i) suitable structural conditions on a weighted pseudogradient single out a \emph{unique} variational equilibrium, and (ii) changing the weights $r\in(\mathbb{R}_+^\ast)^N$ can be interpreted as introducing a \emph{multiplier bias} that selects one equilibrium among many.
 We keep the objective functionals fixed and bias only the way players react to marginal costs.

-Let $G = (\B{X}, \C{J})$ be a jointly convex game in which the family of objective functionals satisfies \cref{ass_objectives}.
+Let $G = (\B{X}, \C{J})$ be a jointly convex game in which the family of objective functionals satisfies \Cref{ass_objectives}.
 Consider the jointly convex game $G_r = (\B{X}, r \cdot \C{J})$ for some $r \in \mathbb{R}^N$.
 Here, '$\cdot$' is the componentwise multiplication of vectors.
 A well-known fact \cite{rosen_existence_1965} is that if $r \in (\mathbb{R}_+^*)^N$ (i.e., $r_i > 0$ for all $i \in I$), then

 where $\B{E}(\cdot)$ denotes the set of equilibria.
 This means that the set of Nash equilibria is unaffected by positive rescaling of the objective functions.
 An interesting aspect, however, is that except in the orthogonal case, i.e., when $\C{C}$ has the form $\C{C} = \C{C}_1 \times \cdots \times \C{C}_N$, we have $\B{VE}(G_r) \neq \B{VE}(G)$, where $\B{VE}(\cdot)$ is the set of variational equilibria.
 We show below, extending the results of \cite{rosen_existence_1965} to infinite dimensions, that an $r$-dependent structural condition on $G_r$ ensures that $\B{VE}(G_r)$ is a singleton.
 Hence, any numerical method designed to compute a variational equilibrium will converge to the same one.
 Since $\B{VE}(G_r) \subset \B{E}(G_r) = \B{E}(G)$ and $r \in (\mathbb{R}_+^*)^N$ must be chosen so that the structural condition holds, we are still computing \emph{a} Nash equilibrium of the original game.